ANSWERS TO FAQS

 The Form ADV Part 2 is a standardized government disclosure form that all Registered Investment Advisors use.
 You should receive a copy of one before working with an advisor, and you should review it thoroughly.
 It will tell you a lot about an advisor’s business.
 It is also good to cure insomnia.

-Why should I pick Forthright Financial Planning LLC?
+Why should I pick Cove Wealth Management (formerly Forthright Financial Planning, LLC)?

 You should carefully evaluate and interview several choices for the position of financial planner.
 Interview at least three professionals in person, preferably with a standard list of questions.
 Here are some helpful questions to ask when you are interviewing financial advisors and planners.